Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Conclusion

 \section{Conclusion}

-In this article, we presented Visual-TCAV, a novel method that provides both local and global explanations for image classification models by estimating the attribution of high-level concepts to the network's predictions.
-Visual-TCAV also generates saliency maps to show where concepts are identified by the network, thereby assuring the user that the attributions correspond to the intended concepts.
-The effectiveness of this method was demonstrated across a range of widely used CNNs and further validated in a ground truth experiment, where it successfully identified the most important concept in each examined model.
+In this article, we presented Visual-TCAV, a novel method that provides concept-based local and global explanations for image classification models by estimating the attribution of user-defined concepts to the network's predictions.
+Visual-TCAV also generates saliency maps to show where concepts are identified by the network, providing users with visual evidence that CAVs align with their intended concepts.
+Our method's effectiveness was demonstrated in widely used CNNs and a ground truth experiment, where it successfully identified the most important concept in each examined model.